 - 1¼ tsp cream of tartar

-- 1 tsp vanilla extract (I like mexican vanilla for this particular recipe but I admit to being a vanilla snob)
+- 1 tsp vanilla extract (I like Mexican vanilla for this particular recipe but I admit to being a vanilla snob)

-- zest of 1 large meyer lemon, or 2 small lemons.
+- zest of 1 large Meyer lemon, or 2 small lemons.
 Works great with plain ol’ regular lemons as well.

 - 12 egg whites, room temperature

-- First and foremost place your oven rack in lower third of oven.
+- First and foremost place your oven rack in the lower third of the oven.
 I always forget this step until I’m putting the cake in and then I’m trying to juggle a super hot rack and well, it’s just dangerous.
 Preheat to 375 F.

 - In a small bowl, whisk together ¾ cup of the sugar, the white rice flour, potato starch, tapioca starch, xanthan gum, and salt.

 - In a large mixing bowl mix egg whites on low speed 1-2 minutes until frothy.
 Sprinkle cream of tartar over the egg whites and with mixer on medium speed pour the remaining ¾ cup of sugar in a slow steady stream.